rm511130/PCF4CAS/README.md

 ### LAB-1: SSH into your Linux Workshop environment & test the Command Line Interface tools

 Let's start by logging into the Workshop environment from your machine (Mac, PC, LapTop, Desktop, Terminal, VDI).
-You will need to use [fuse.pem](https://github.com/rm511130/PCF4CAS/blob/master/fuse.pem).
+You will need to use the following private key: [fuse.pem](https://github.com/rm511130/PCF4CAS/blob/master/fuse.pem).

 ```
 ssh -i ./fuse.pem ubuntu@user1.ourpcf.com